ansibleguy/webui/docs/source/usage/4_config.rst

 You are able to provide the following settings by using a `YAML <https://www.redhat.com/en/topics/automation/what-is-yaml>`_ config-file.

+ **WARNING**: If possible - set your secrets as environmental variables.
+Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <usage_security_issues>`

 * Provide it by flag: :code:`python3 -m ansibleguy-webui -c /etc/ansible-webui/config.yml`

 * Provide it by env-var: :code:`AW_CONFIG=/etc/ansible-webui/config.yml`